 Millions of people enter and leave the United States every year.
 It is a popular tourism and immigration destination.
-However, if you are not a resident of the US, you will most likely need a visa to enter the country.
+However, if you are not a resident of the United States, you will most likely need a visa to enter the country.

 Who Needs to Apply for a US Visa?

-Citizens of Visa Waiver Countries and citizens of Bermuda and Canada do not need a visa to visit the US.
-The Visa Waiver Program allows citizens of 38 countries to visit the US for business or travel purposes for 90 days.
-Anyone who wants to visit the US for longer periods of time needs to obtain a US visa.
+Citizens of Visa Waiver Countries and citizens of Bermuda and Canada do not need a visa to visit the United States.
+The Visa Waiver Program allows citizens of 39 countries to visit the US for business or travel purposes for 90 days.
+Anyone who wants to visit the United States for longer periods of time needs to obtain a US visa.

 US Visa Types